arac-codespace/strat-map/README.md

 + Created a collection/grouping model so user can associate multiple columns
 + Created a collection index/show page where user will be able to access info about the multiple columns associated.
-+ Created a map view for collections only?
++ Created a map view for collections only
 + Added ajax capabilities to collections
 + Added map location center presets to collection and normal map view
 + Added legend to collection